Our three-year Professional Training Program (PTP) is a full-time, post-secondary program that provides education and training in dance.

 - Elements of Production, to give the dancer an overview of the fundamentals of the theatre, including working on actual productions in various capacities

-Students have opportunities to perform special commissions or remounts of work by acclaimed Canadian choreographers; works by Christopher House from the repertory of Toronto Dance Theatre; works by talented emerging contemporary creators; and classic dances by significant international choreographers.
+Students have opportunities to perform special commissions or remounts of work by acclaimed Canadian choreographers; works by Christopher House from the repertoire of Toronto Dance Theatre; works by talented emerging creators; and classic dances by significant international choreographers.

 The School presents a series of performances in our home theatre, including winter and spring programs that involve the entire student body and a third year show for graduating students in a distinctive program of solos, duets, and small ensemble repertory.